Discontinuous Grammar as a Foreign Language: Introduction

 Syntactic parsing is a fundamental problem for Natural Language Processing in its pursuit towards deep understanding and computer-friendly representation of human linguistic input.
 Parsers are in charge of efficiently and accurately providing syntactic information so that it can be used for downstream artificial intelligence applications such as machine translation \citep{zhang-etal-2019-syntax-enhanced,YANG2020105042,ZHANG2021103427}, opinion mining \citep{zhang-etal-2020-syntax}, relation and event extraction \citep{Nguyen2019}, question answering \citep{CAOPMID:31562071}, summarization \citep{balachandran-etal-2021-structsum}, sentiment classification \citep{bai-etal-2021-syntax}, sentence classification \citep{ZHANG2021103427} or semantic role labeling and named entity recognition \citep{sachan-etal-2021-syntax}, among others.

-One of the widely-used formalisms for representing the grammatical structure of a given sentence in human languages are \textit{constituent trees}.
+One of the widely-used formalisms for representing the grammatical structure of a given sentence in human languages is \textit{constituent trees}.
 These structures decompose the sentence into \textit{constituents} (also called \textit{phrases}) and establish hierarchical relations between them and the sentence's words, resulting in a tree structure.
 While regular (or \textit{continuous}) constituent trees (as the one depicted in Figure~\ref{fig:trees}(a)) are enough for representing a wide range of syntactic structures, it is necessary to use \textit{discontinuous} constituent trees to fully describe all linguistic phenomena present in human languages \citep{gebhardt-etal-2017-hybrid}.
-Although producing the latter is considered an especially challenging problem in constituent parsing \citep{Corro2020SpanbasedDC}, they are necessary for adequately representing some syntactic phenomena that occur in almost the 20\% of the sentences from the most widely-used syntactically-annotated corpus of English, the Penn Treebank \citep{marcus93} such as cross-serial dependencies, dislocations, long-distance extractions and some \new{wh-movements \citep{evang-kallmeyer-2011-plcfrs}}, which require constituents with discontinuous spans and result in phrase-structure trees with crossing branches (as can be seen in Figure~\ref{fig:trees}(b)).
+Although producing the latter is considered an especially challenging problem in constituent parsing \citep{Corro2020SpanbasedDC}, they are necessary for adequately representing some syntactic phenomena that occur in almost the 20\% of the sentences from the most widely-used syntactically-annotated corpus of English, the Penn Treebank \citep{marcus93} such as cross-serial dependencies, dislocations, long-distance extractions and some \new{wh-movements \citep{evang-kallmeyer-2011-plcfrs}}, which require constituents with discontinuous spans and result in phrase structure trees with crossing branches.
+For instance, it can be seen in Figure~\ref{fig:trees}(b) that the span of the constituent \textit{VP} (composed of the words \textit{Allerdings}, \textit{in}, \textit{bestimmten}, \textit{Vierteln}, \textit{aus}, \textit{Brunnen} and \textit{verteilt}) is a discontinuous string, since it is interrupted by the words $\textit{wird}$ and $\textit{Wasser}$ from constituent \textit{S}.
+Unlike the constinuous constituent tree in Figure~\ref{fig:trees}(a)), this phenomenon generates a discontinuous phrase structure tree with two crossing branches.